onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

-> "Though politicians are regarded as scum, government as a machine is held to be almost infallible." - [Matt Ridley](https://www.goodreads.com/quotes/7343748-though-politicians-are-regarded-as-scum-government-as-a-machine)

-> "It is strange to me that most people assume companies will be imperfect (as they are), but they assume that government agencies will be perfect, which they are not." - [Matt Ridley](https://www.goodreads.com/quotes/501608-it-is-strange-to-me-that-most-people-assume-companies)

-> "The market is a system of mass cooperation." - [Matt Ridley](https://www.goodreads.com/quotes/7437574-the-market-is-a-system-of-mass-cooperation)

-> "So if gangsters become governments, does this mean that governments began as gangsters?" - [Matt Ridley](https://www.goodreads.com/quotes/7817709-so-if-gangsters-become-governments-does-this-mean-that-governments)

 > "Because it is a monopoly, government brings inefficiency and stagnation to most things it runs; government agencies pursue the inflation of their budgets rather than the service of their customers; pressure groups form an unholy alliance with agencies to extract more money from taxpayers for their members.
 Yet despite all this, most clever people still call for government to run more things and assume that if it did so, it would somehow be more perfect, more selfless, next time." - [Matt Ridley](https://www.azquotes.com/quote/470787)

 > "At some point, human intelligence became collective and cumulative in a way that happened to no other animal." - [Matt Ridley](https://www.azquotes.com/quote/1093615)

-> "It is not a zero sum game.
-The simple idea of the gains from trade lies at the heart of the modern and the ancient economy, not the power of capital.
-There is nothing else to it." - [Matt Ridley](https://www.azquotes.com/quote/604293)

-> "Life is a Sisyphean race, run ever faster toward a finish line that is merely the start of the next race." - [Matt Ridley](https://www.azquotes.com/quote/368256)

 > "Intelligence will become more and more collective; innovation and order will become more and more bottom-up." - [Matt Ridley](https://www.azquotes.com/quote/758177)